Color Contrast Checker for Tailwind CSS

 Frequently Asked Questions

-Common questions about colour contrast, WCAG compliance, and using this tool with Tailwind CSS.
+Common questions about color contrast ratios, WCAG compliance, and checking contrast in Tailwind CSS.

-Tailwind ships with a beautiful colour palette, but not every combination meets WCAG 2.1 accessibility standards.
-A foreground and background pair that looks fine on your monitor can be unreadable for the roughly 300 million people worldwide with some form of colour vision deficiency.
+Tailwind ships with a beautiful color palette, but not every combination meets WCAG 2.1 accessibility standards.
+A foreground and background pair that looks fine on your monitor can be unreadable for the roughly 300 million people worldwide with some form of color vision deficiency.
+A quick color contrast check catches these issues before they ship.

-This free contrast checker lets you pick any two Tailwind colours, instantly calculates the contrast ratio, and tells you whether the pair passes AA or AAA for normal text, large text, and UI components.
+This free color contrast checker lets you pick any two Tailwind CSS colors, instantly calculates the contrast ratio, and tells you whether the pair passes AA or AAA for normal text, large text, and UI components.
 No sign-up, no ads, works entirely in your browser.

 How to use the results